Real Color Wheel

 Transparent yellow moves to brown in the elements Iron, [Fe], and Titanium,[Ti], as in the allochromatic Citron crystal, Quartz,[SiO2], and the idiochromatic Sphene, [CaTiSiO5], which has Titanium already in the compound.

-Transparent yellow can also turn red with the element iron, as in the Sphalerite crystal, and Titanium dioxide turns red or brown in the Anatase crystal,[TiO2].
+Transparent yellow can also turn red with the element iron, as in

-CLICK HERE FOR ALL CRYSTAL COLORS AND LINKS.
+CLICK FOR CRYSTAL AND COLORS.

 PIGMENTS IN OIL AND ACRYLIC PAINT